ga-wdi-quizzes/week-08/README.md

 **Your answer:**

 > It's a router, used to link a path to a state.
-For instance, an online bookstore (as if such a thing would ever catch on) might have /home go to a splaah page, /books go to a listing of all the books they have on sale, and /books/# go to the detail pasges of a specific book, perhaps "Ethel the Aardvark Goes Full-Stack Developing".
+For instance, an online bookstore (as if such a thing would ever catch on) might have /home go to a splaah page, /books go to a listing of all the books they have on sale, and /books/# go to the detail pages of a specific book, perhaps "Ethel the Aardvark Goes Full-Stack Developing".

 ## Question 8